FancyGrid/city-js-community/README.md

 # City JS Community

-> A curated list of solid and active cities JS(JavaScript) communities.
+> A curated list of solid and active cities JS(JavaScript) meetup communities.
 The list is ordered alphabetically by category.

 ## Table of Contents(Regions)